uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 - MUST have a route available at `polls/api/question/add/` (e.g. localhost:8000/polls/api/question/add/)
     - MUST only handle POST and return a 405 when any other method is received.
 - MUST verify the payload is correct
-    - MUST check that `question` and `answers` were provided
+    - MUST check that `question_text` and `choice_options` were provided
-    - MUST check that `question` is between 1-200 characters long
+    - MUST check that `question_text` is between 1-200 characters long
-    - MUST check that each answer is between 1-200 characters long
+    - MUST check that each choice's `choice_text` is between 1-200 characters long
-    - MUST check that there is AT LEAST one answer in `answers`
+    - MUST check that there is AT LEAST one choice in `choice_options`
-    - MUST check that each answer is at least 1 character long
     - MUST not create any models if any validation step fails
     - MUST return an appropriately erroring http status code if validation fails
 - MUST create a `MultipleChoiceQuestion` and multiple `MultipleChoiceOption` when the payload is valid
     - MUST respond with a status code of 201 after it was created

-**Hint**: You may find `rest_framework`'s serializers useful for doing the majority of the validation work for you!
-We also went through it earlier in the lab! ([Documentation](https://www.django-rest-framework.org/api-guide/serializers/))
+**Hint**: You'll need to use nested serializers for this task!
+Look at the "Working with Related Models Using Nested Serializers" section above.
+You can create a `ChoiceOptionSerializer` for the choice objects and a `QuestionWithChoicesSerializer` that includes the nested choices.
+The validation will be handled automatically by the serializers based on your model field constraints! ([Documentation](https://www.django-rest-framework.org/api-guide/serializers/))

 ### TASK - Comment Section